ZAPtronCoder/Smidgeon-O-Bliss/README.md

 # Smidgeon of Bliss, Mod Assets and More
 Assets and more for a WIP ultimate food compat mod for Forge Minecraft 1.18.x.
-My idea is to bring the food aspect of mods together with a boatload of new fooditems and tweaks!
+This mod plans to expand on the food, social, and community based aspects of Minecraft with content, mod compatibility, elaborating on existing features, tweaks, and more!

 Enjoy helping with this mod, I would love help with ideas and more!